Parent and Caregiver Success

 We see you, and we know it’s a lot to continue providing your baby with breastmilk once you return to school or work.
 Here are some ways we can help:

-- Breastfeeding Support: Join us for a casual, supportive conversation each month, facilitated by a certified lactation consultant, in our Breastfeeding Support Series – open to students and employees.
+Breastfeeding Support: Join us for a casual, supportive conversation each month, facilitated by a certified lactation consultant, in our Breastfeeding Support Series – open to students and employees.
+Check the UM Events calendar for upcoming sessions, or reach out to the Parent & Caregiver Success team with any questions.

 UM Means Family!